McDermott, Turner lead Pacers to 121-88 rout of Jazz

 TIP-INS

-Pacers: The Pacers beat the Jazz 121-94 last Monday.
-"Our two most complete wins are both against the Jazz," McDermott said. ...
-Indiana is 8-0 when making at least half its field goal attempts. ...
+Pacers: The Pacers beat the Jazz 121-94 last Monday. ...
+Indiana is 8-0 when making at least half its 3-pointers. ...
 The Pacers had their largest margin of victory this season and their first 30-point-plus win on the road in 22 years.

 UP NEXT